paulgerman94/map-game/README.md

 $ npm install
 # Install all web dependencies
 $ jspm install
+# Transpile the JavaScript
+$ gulp js
+# Bundle JavaScript for better web performance
+$ npm run bundle
-# Transpile our source!
+# Transpile the rest and start the game server
 $ gulp
-# Bundle dependencies for better web performance
-$ npm run bundle
 ```
 ## Requirement ideas
 - Should work in the forest; i. e. the users should be able to have no service